ErikVerheul/kunagi2/README.md

     their work done.
 We understand that it is therefore important for the tool to be not only suitable for project management, but also be accessible, offer a coherent work flow and be fun to use.
-For this reason, we have been using Kunagi for it's own project management, once it was ready to provide sufficient functionality for our needs.
+For this reason, we have been using Kunagi(2) for it's own project management, once it was ready to provide sufficient functionality for our needs.
 Moreover, after the tool's release, we will provide additions, enhancements and updates on a regular basis.